cherryred5959/blog/content/blog/you-will-stop-using-localstorage/index.md

 draft: false
 ---

 When [LocalStorage](https://html.spec.whatwg.org/multipage/webstorage.html#the-localstorage-attribute) first appeared as part of HTML5 specification, web developers were excited because it exposed a simple way to save and retrieve data in and from the user's browser.
-The new API was so simple that a lot of people started using it as a replacement of cookies, even if the purposes of the two technologies are a bit different.

 In this post, we will have a look at a new WICG proposal that aims to be a more performant alternative to LocalStorage.

 > This blog post talks about a _potential_ future web platform feature called "KV Storage" (short for "Key-Value Storage").
 This is currently a **proposal** made by the Web Incubator Community Group and it should **not** be used in production environments.

-## The LocalStorage Specification
+## The LocalStorage Interface

-The LocalStorage interface allows the developer to store data in the browser cache in the form of key-value pairs, where both the key and the value are strings.
-The data is persisted across browser sessions and its scope is delimited by the origin where the script that accesses LocalStorage resides.
+The LocalStorage interface allows the developer to store data in the browser in the form of key-value pairs, where both the key and the value are strings.
+The data is persisted across browser sessions and its scope is limited to the origin where the script that accesses LocalStorage resides.

 ### API